solana-mobile/solana-mobile-doc-site/docs/getting-started/chapter2-preorder-tokens.md

 ## Introduction

-This article provides information about the Solana Mobile Chapter 2 Preorder Tokens NFTs.
-The non-transferrable Chapter 2 Preorder Tokens allow for the identification of wallets that have participated in supporting Chapter 2.
+This article provides information about the Solana Mobile Chapter 2 Preorder Tokens NFTs.The non-transferrable Chapter 2 Preorder Tokens allow for the identification of wallets that have participated in supporting Chapter 2.

 Solana Mobile does not currently have a rewards program in connection with the Chapter 2 Preorder Token.
 Ecosystem teams are entirely free to decide if (and if so, how) they wish to interact with the holders of these non-transferable tokens.